ZEEL2701/MCP-PostgreSQL-Assitant/README.md

 ## Usage

-1. Select your preferred LLM provider (Groq or OpenAI)
+1. Select your preferred LLM provider (Groq, OpenAI, or Gemini)
 2. Enter your API key
 3. Connect to your PostgreSQL database
 4. The application will analyze your schema and generate relevant questions